 Why go to Penang?

-One of the absolute must-see places when visiting Malaysia, Penang is actually an island, connected to mainland Malaysia by 2 bridges, making it really accessible from other cities like Kuala Lumpur.
+One of the absolute must-see places on any Malaysia itinerary, Penang is actually an island, connected to mainland Malaysia by 2 bridges, making it really accessible from other cities like Kuala Lumpur.
 Many people actually get a little bit confused around the difference between Penang and Georgetown – Penang being the island and George Town the largest city or town on the island.
 So just in case you need a few more reasons to make the trip to Penang, here are some of the reasons you must visit:

 - The island is an amazing melting pot of cultures, and between the Malay, Chinese, Indian and European influences, you’ll find some of the finest cuisine in the country.